diescalo/jermit/README.md

 flexible building blocks: the remote side can be any InputStream + OutputStream, and the local "file" can be file, byte buffer, or a custom interface that provides a few file primitives.
 These can thus be easily incorporated into other APIs.
-For example one can easily use a KermitURLConnection to download from a C-Kermit Internet Kermit Server using an address like "kermit://the.server.name/filename" .
+For example one could use a KermitURLConnection to download from a C-Kermit Internet Kermit Server using an address like "kermit://the.server.name/filename" .
+It is hoped that this code is very obvious in what it does, such that it would be very straightforward to transliterate these protocols into other languages (C++, C#, Go, Rust, Pascal, etc.).

 These protocols are very loosely based on those developed for the Qodem terminal emulator, taking advantage of the testing performed for